 Figure 1 shows the conceptual framework that was developed to guide the community of practice discussions and the in-depth practitioner interviews.
 (See Appendix A for the full list of interviewees.)
 Conceived in the context of partnerships between alternative high schools and community colleges, this framework outlines best practices that are supported by research.
-It also builds on previously published models that codify the types of supports that students need as they prepare for, transition to, and complete their post-secondary education.
+It also builds on previously published models - including the Back on Track model developed by Jobs for the Future, the Loss Momentum Framework developed by Completion by Design, and the Career Advancement Academies implemented throughout California-that codify the types of supports that students need as they prepare for, transition to, and complete their post-secondary education.
 This framework is a work in progress, and it is expected to evolve as more is learned about the best practices and programmatic supports required for the educational and career success of opportunity and alternative high school youth.

-The framework consists of three phases: creating momentum and preparing for the move from alternative high schools (or community settings for opportunity youth) into community college, supporting the transition through postsecondary bridging, and maintaining momentum to complete community college.
+The framework consists of three phases: creating momentum and preparing for the move from alternative high schools (or community settings for opportunity youth) into community college, supporting the tran-sition through postsecondary bridging, and maintaining momentum to complete community college.